Sunday, December 22, 2024

 A U.S. Bank study revealed only 41 percent of Americans keep a budget.
 There are several reasons why including setting unrealistic spending limits, creating too strict of a budget, and not leaving any wiggle room for small unplanned purchases.

-But nothing can throw off a budget like having to deal with financial emergencies.
+But nothing can be thrown off a budget like having to deal with financial emergencies.
 Unexpected events are especially problematic because nearly 80 percent of us are living paycheck to paycheck, and 58 percent have less than $1,000 set aside for emergency expenses.

 You May Like to Read: Study Schedule for Class 12 Biology Paper